AlistairTait12/makers_learning_notes/week_5/week_5.md

 2. What does the user expect to see?

 ### Test-drive a simple Sinatra app
 Part of this week was using Capybara to test drive a web application created with Sinatra, a library for creating web applications with HTML and Ruby.
-The first application I made with this was a
+The first application I made with this was a silly application where you could fill in a form to name a cat and it would name the cat on the next webpage.
+Silly as it was, I found a few interesting concepts:
+- Sinatra delivers content by defining 'routes' which navigate the user to different webpages or actions based on get/post (and possibly other) requests
+-

 ### Follow an effective process to debug web applications
 > GET VISIBILITY --- TIGHTEN THE LOOP

+Now, not only are bugs located within the file which they occur, but a bug can happen anywhere in the application because of a linked file.
+For example, something might be broken in your app.rb, but it could be because of something in your classes.
+The challenge now is chasing a bug across multiple files.
+What can be a solution to this?
+GET VISIBILITY, TIGHTEN THE LOOP.

 ### Explain and diagram the HTTP request/response cycle

 ### Explain and diagram the MVC pattern
 **Applying this to my message board exercise in week 6**